History of the Los Angeles Lakers: 1946–1958: Detroit beginnings and Minneapolis dynasty

-The Lakers' two-year streak of championships came to an end in 1951, when they lost to the Rochester Royals in the NBA Western Division Finals.
-Nevertheless, they rebounded from that defeat to capture the title for the next three consecutive years, thus becoming the NBA's first "dynasty", having won five BAA/NBA championships in six years.
-In addition to Mikan and Mikkelsen, the Lakers teams of these years also featured future Hall of Famers in Jim Pollard, Slater Martin, and Clyde Lovellette.
+The Lakers' three-year streak of championships came to an end in 1951, when they lost to the Rochester Royals in the NBA Western Division Finals.
+Nevertheless, they rebounded from that defeat to capture the title for the next three consecutive years, thus becoming the NBA's first "dynasty", having won six NBL/BAA/NBA championships in seven years.
+In addition to Mikan and Mikkelsen, the Lakers teams of these years also featured future Hall of Famers Jim Pollard, Slater Martin, and Clyde Lovellette.
 During this time, the team also participated in the lowest-scoring game in NBA history; on November 22, 1950, the Lakers fell to the Fort Wayne Pistons by a score of 19–18.
 This contest later proved to be a factor in the league's introduction of the shot clock.

-Injuries forced Mikan to retire after the 1954 season.
-Not only that, but the NBA introduced rule changes (the 24-second shot clock and a limit of six personal fouls per team per quarter) which forced them to play an entirely new style of basketball to which they were unaccustomed.
-Lovellette led the team in scoring, but the Lakers fared so poorly in the 1955 season that Mikan was persuaded to come out of retirement for the 1956 season.
-His play was not up to his former standards, however, and halfway through the season, he retired again, this time for good.
-The 1956 Lakers would go on to make the playoffs, only to lose to the St. Louis Hawks.
+Three days before the start of the 1954–55 season training camp in September 1954, Mikan unexpectedly announced his retirement from basketball.
+Without him, Lovellette led the Lakers in scoring and to the Western Division finals where the team lost 3–1 to the Fort Wayne Pistons.
+After stumbling to a 14–21 record to start the 1955–56 season, Mikan was persuaded to come out of retirement in January 1956 for the second half of the season to backup Lovellette.
+With Mikan, the Lakers made the playoffs but lost to the St. Louis Hawks in the Western Division semifinals.

-After Mikan's retirement, attendance at Lakers games dropped off sharply.
-In 1957, the team was nearly sold to Kansas City interests who planned to relocate it there, before a local group helmed by businessman Bob Short purchased the team and kept it in Minneapolis.
+After Mikan's second retirement, attendance at Lakers games dropped off sharply.
+On February 23rd, 1957, the team was nearly sold to St. Louis businessman, Milton Fischmann and former Chicago White Sox manager, Marty Marion for $150,000, before Minneapolis Star and Tribune executive sports editor, Charles O. Johnson, stepped in to plea the owners to give local interests a chance.
+They gave in to Johnson's demands, and set a deadline for March 5th, before they would transfer the sale over to Fischmann and Marion.
+Berger and Chalfen would extend the deadline to March 13th, two days later.
+On that day, a local group helmed by businessman Bob Short successfully matched and exceeded the asking price, to purchase and keep the team in Minneapolis for $200,000, after coming up $11,000 short with two days remaining.
+The league would approve the sale on April 5th, before the stocks officially transferred to the new owners four days later.
 The new ownership was unable to cure the team's financial ills, however.

-The Lakers found their way back the playoffs in 1957, when they lost to the Hawks once more.
-The following year was disastrous, however, as Mikan became head coach before finding he was not suited to the task.
-After compiling a 9–30 record, he stepped aside in favor of Kundla, but the Lakers found themselves last in the league that year with a 19–53 record..
+The Lakers found their way back to the playoffs in 1957 when they lost to the Hawks once more.
+The following year was disastrous, however, as Mikan became head coach before realizing he was not suited to the task.
+After compiling a 9–30 record, he stepped aside in favor of Kundla, but the Lakers found themselves last in the league that year with a 19–53 record.